The Trauma of a new web page

 I used AutoCAD to produce the graphic images of everything from a simple square to an ellipse.
 AutoCAD normally has a default dark background in model space so text and lines are displayed as white, but when printed these are converted to black to show up on paper.
 This meant I had to produce two drawings of each geometric figure, one normal and a second with all the text using colour index 255, which is white on screen and prints out as white not black.
 I now had to transfer the AutoCAD drawings into Photoshop to add the equations and SMath Desktop to provide graphics for the calculation sheet.
 The easiest way to get AutoCAD drawings into Photoshop is to use portable document format (PDF).
 AutoCAD can export drawings in PDF and Photoshop can import PDF.

 I still wanted visitors to view or if they preferred to download the graphics, so I needed another way to produce a larger image.
-PDF once again came to the rescue and I saved each image as a PDF that could be uploaded to the website.
-Visitors could now look at web page and see the diagrams of each figure.
-These were PNG files, but if they clicked on the diagram a larger PDF file was displayed.
-As you will realise this fairly quick web page to write had taken hours of work to produce all the AutoCAD drawings in two colour schemes and then produce three separate image files for each graphic on the web page.
+PDF once again came to the rescue, and I saved each image as a PDF that could be uploaded to the website.
+Visitors could now look at the web page and see the diagrams of each figure.
+These were PNG files, but if they clicked on the diagram, a larger PDF file was displayed.
+As you will realise, this fairly quick web page to write had taken hours of work to produce all the AutoCAD drawings in two colour schemes and then produce three separate image files for each graphic on the web page.

 My problems didn’t end with the graphics.
-Most of the area, perimeter and centroid equations were straight forward, the ellipse did cause an additional problem.
+Most of the area, perimeter, and centroid equations were straight forward, the ellipse did cause an additional concern.
 I had known that the equations I used for calculating the perimeter were only approximations, but at the time I had just accepted the shortcoming.
-However, I wanted to provide accurate methods for calculating the areas and perimeters and the ellipse was no different.
+However, I wanted to provide accurate methods for calculating the areas and perimeters, and the ellipse was no different.
 I was aware that many of the calculations were only approximations, especially those involving Pi, but as long as Pi is to 4 or 6 decimal places the error is going to be minimal.
 I wasn’t sure about the approximations for the perimeter of an ellipse.

-Image of an ellipse
+Sketch of an ellipse

 The only way to get an accurate value for the perimeter of an ellipse was to use calculus.
 Now I have used calculus in the past, but if it is compared to riding a bike, I am afraid I am still using the stabilisers.
 I had no idea how to integrate the perimeter of an ellipse, so I started a web search to find out.
 There were lots of Maths websites offering online calculators for the ellipse, most just used one of the approximations I already was aware of or didn’t divulge the equations used.

-My new web page is now available on my website https://www.enviroengineer.scot/mensuration.asp please visit the webpage, but remember this blog about how it was created.
+My new web page is now available on my website http://www.enviroengineer.scot/mensuration.asp please visit the webpage, but remember this blog about how it was created.

 Table of Contents